 This exceptional document, significant for the history and culture of Croats in the region, dates from the IX.
 Century.
-The plate exibited on the wall of the Parochial Church of St. Mary.
+The plate exhibited on the wall of the Parochial Church of St. Mary.
 The Valun Plate is known for its well-preserved bi-lingual inscription, one in the Glagolitic and the other in Latin text.

 Valun is known for its gastronomic specialties, especially shellfish and other seafood, prepared with expertise and excellent care, using only traditional recipes.

-Osor lies on the southernmost part of the island of Cres, on a place where Cres almost meets the island of Lošinj.
+Osor lies on the southernmost part of the island of Cres, at a place where Cres almost meets the island of Lošinj.
 Physically it's on the island of Cres but belongs under the municipality of Lošnj.

 The city walls' foundations reveal an ancient history, which can be traced back to the prehistoric era – 9th century BC.
-This town's historical nucleus is the ancient town square with beautiful buildings from the 15th and 16th centuries, the town hall, Bishop's palace and magnificent cathedral, and bell-tower.
+This town's historical nucleus is the ancient town square with beautiful buildings from the 15th and 16th centuries, the town hall, Bishop's palace and magnificent cathedral, and bell tower.
 Osor becomes an open air-stage of rich cultural events during the summer months, of which the most important are Osor Musical Evening.

-Thanks to a human-made canal that enabled passage and navigation from one sea to the other, this is where the primary transit traffic between the North Adriatic and Dalmatian coast took place in the past, making Osor an international port.
+Thanks to a human-made canal that enabled passage and navigation from one sea to the other, this is where the primary transit traffic between the North Adriatic and Dalmatian coasts took place in the past, making Osor an international port.
 This passageway shortens the route for sailing to the island of Pag.
 The closed bridge is a little less than a couple of meters.
 Pay attention to the speed limit of five knots when crossing the channel.
 The boats that come from the south have the right of passage.
 Therefore, those waiting must maneuver or dock.
 The canal is twelve meters wide and about three meters deep.

 Beli is one of the oldest and was one of the most important villages on the island in the past.

 Beli is an acropolis type of village located on a 130-meter high hill in the north of Cres, where previously a prehistoric hill-fort stood.
 It is a typical coastal close-built village.
-There are many cultural and historic landmarks in Beli, some of which are: parish church with a semi-circular apse, previously a Romanesque church in which there are several valuable Glagolitic inscriptions, a Romanesque church St Mary with a museum collection, a Gothic one-nave chapel St Anthony in the local cemetery, prehistoric stables in front of the entrance to the village and a Roman bridge over the canyon and a stone head of King Abel.
+There are many cultural and historic landmarks in Beli, some of which are: a parish church with a semi-circular apse, previously a Romanesque church in which there are several valuable Glagolitic inscriptions, a Romanesque church St Mary with a museum collection, a Gothic one-nave chapel St Anthony in the local cemetery, prehistoric stables in front of the entrance to the village and a Roman bridge over the canyon and a stone head of King Abel.

 Beli is an ideal place for families and campers, with a lovely pebble beach and a well-protected harbour.
 Beli is also a favorite starting point for long walks in the beautiful woods of Tramuntana.

 Punta Križa is located in the southernmost part of the island of Cres and is a real national park of rich flora and fauna.
-Heading to Punta Križa means wandering into the green, pine forests, green meadows where you will see sheep grazing and herds of fallow deer.
-Punta Križa is a favorite beach and anchorage for boaters sailing the area.
+Heading to Punta Križa means wandering into the green pine forests, and green meadows where you will see sheep grazing and herds of fallow deer.
+Punta Križa is a favorite beach and anchorage for boaters sailing in the area.
 Beautiful bays of sharp rocks and sandy bottom are suitable for anchoring.
 The bays are protected from the south and partially from the Bora.
 It's a must-visit place on the North Adriatic sailing itinerary.

 Griffon Vulture island